Even before the Restoration and the return of Charles Stuart, during

 Chamberlain had already been looking for legal loopholes to get the

-patentees back in his power and his successor from April 13th 1717,
+patentees back in his power and his successor from April 13th 1717, the

-surrender their patent.
+their patent.
 They refused.

 Newcastle found another angle and requested legal advice on Steele’s right to split the patent and on the consequences that might have.
 He didn’t wait for an answer, but in December 1719, when an occasion presented itself, he acted.